Travis Katz

 Travis Katz (born 1971) is an American technology entrepreneur and investor.
-He is currently the President and CEO of electric vehicle maker BrightDrop.
-Katz co-founded Fox Interactive Media, led international expansion for social networking site MySpace, and founded online travel site Trip.com, which was acquired by CTrip in 2017.
+He is currently the General Manager of Shopping for YouTube.
+Katz served as the President and CEO of GM-backed electric vehicle maker BrightDrop, co-founded Fox Interactive Media, led the global expansion of social networking site MySpace, and was co-founder and CEO of online travel site Trip.com, which was acquired by CTrip in 2017.

 Early life and education

 Travis Katz grew up in Englewood, Colorado.
 Katz attended Stanford University, where he graduated with a degree in Public Policy.
-He also attended the Wharton School of Business at the University of Pennsylvania, where he graduated with an MBA in 2001.
+He later attended the Wharton School of Business at the University of Pennsylvania, where he graduated with an MBA in 2001, earning deans' list honors.

 Career

 World Bank

-Katz started his career at the World Bank, where he led research on urban development as well as rural water supply.
-He co-authored a number papers on improving city governance and urban innovation in Latin America and the Caribbean, and co-led a global study on making investments in rural water supply in impoverished countries sustainable as part of the joint World Bank-UNDP water supply program.
+Katz started his career at the World Bank in Washington, D.C., where he focused his research on decentralization and urban development in Latin America.
+He co-authored a number of case studies with Tim Campbell on improving city governance and urban innovation in Latin America and the Caribbean, and co-organized the first ever Latin American Conference of Mayors, bringing together mayors of major cities from throughout the region to exchange learnings and best practices.
+From there, Katz joined a joint program of the World Bank and the United Nations Development Program focused on improving access to clean water and sanitation in the developing world.
+While there he co-authored with Jennifer Sara a widely cited report on how improve the sustainability of investments in rural water supply, based on field research Katz oversaw in Africa, Asia and Latin America.

 Fox Interactive Media

-Katz joined Fox Entertainment Group in 2003.
-During this time, Katz was one of "four rising stars" selected by News Corp CEO Rupert Murdoch to look at possible ways to use the web to distribute News Corp’s content to new audiences.
+Katz joined Fox Entertainment Group in 2003 to work on corporate and business development, including the launch of action sports network, FUEL.
+During this time, Katz was identified by CEO Rupert Murdoch as one of "four rising stars" asked by Murdoch to develop a strategy for how to use the web to distribute News Corp’s content to new audiences.
 Together with Ross Levinsohn, Adam Bain and Michael Kirby, Katz founded Fox Interactive Media, and was given a "war chest of $2 billion" to acquire digital businesses, including MySpace, Photobucket, Rotten Tomatoes, and IGN.
-Within a year, Fox Interactive Media had overtaken Yahoo! to be the most visited property on the Internet.
+Within a year of launching the business, Fox Interactive Media had overtaken Yahoo! to be the most visited property on the Internet.